 POWERS OF MANAGEMENT

 - (A) The Management Committee may appoint sub-committees and delegate such of their powers as they deem necessary.
 The decisions of all sub-committees shall be reported to the Management Committee for ratification.
-The Management Committee shall have power to deal only with matters within the Competition and not for any matters of misconduct that are under the jurisdiction of The Football Association or Affiliated Association.
+The Management Committee shall have power to deal only with matters within the Competition and not for any matters of misconduct that are under the jurisdiction of The FA or Affiliated Association.

-In the event of the voting being equal on any matter, the Chairman shall have a second or casting vote.
+In the event of the voting being equal on any matter, the Chairman of the Management Committee shall have a second or casting vote.

-(D) The Management Committee shall have powers to apply, act upon and enforce these Rules and shall also have jurisdiction over all matters affecting the Competition.
-Any action by the Competition must be taken within 28 days of the Competition being notified.
+- The Management Committee shall have powers to apply, act upon and enforce these Rules and shall also have jurisdiction over all matters affecting the Any action by the Competition must be taken within 28 days of the Competition being notified.

-With the exception of Rules 5(I), 6(H), 10(A), 11 and 19, for all breaches of Rule a formal written charge must be issued to the Club concerned The Club charged shall be given seven days from the date of notification of the charge to reply to the charge and given the opportunity to:-
+With the exception of Rules 6(I), 8(H), and 9, for all alleged breaches of a Rule the Management Committee shall issue a formal written charge to the Club concerned.
+The Club charged shall be given 7 days from the date of notification of the charge to reply.
+In such reply a Club may:

 All breaches of the Laws of the Game, or the Rules and Regulations of The FA shall be dealt with in accordance with FA Rules by the appropriate Association.